-The infection is spread by contact with droplets from the nose, mouth, or throat of an infected person.
+Measles is spread by contact with droplets from the nose, mouth, or throat of an infected person.
 Sneezing and coughing can put contaminated droplets into the air.

-Some parents do not let their children get vaccinated because of unfounded fears that the MMR vaccine, which protects against measles, mumps, and rubella, can cause autism.
-Large studies of thousands of children have found no connection between this vaccine and autism.
-Not vaccinating children can lead to outbreaks of a measles, mumps, and rubella -- all of which are potentially serious diseases of childhood.
+Some parents do not let their children get vaccinated.
+This is because of unfounded fears that the MMR vaccine, which protects against measles, mumps, and rubella, can cause autism.
+Parents and caregivers should know that: